openmetalio/openmetal-docs/docs/tutorials/openstack-consoles-explained.md

 #### Manual Spice configuration

-To enable the SPICE console service, you must configure both the nova-spicehtml5proxy service and the nova-compute service.
+To enable the SPICE console service, you must configure both the Nova-spicehtml5proxy service and the Nova-compute service.
 Most options are defined in the spice group.

 Further reading on process to enable Spice manually